-To get the quality of output you want and also keep the file size as small as possible, the resolution of the TIFF images needs to be set to 120dpi.
+To get the quality of output you want and also keep the file size as small as possible during PDF to TIFF conversion, the resolution of the TIFF images needs to be set to 120dpi.
 This resolution is the closest match to the screen resolution Adobe uses to display the text, meaning the created image will be the closest possible match to how the PDF looks when viewed in Adobe.

 The other issue affecting file size is the necessity of keeping the color in the image.
 To keep the color, but minimize the size of the file, the TIFF Image Printer’s color reduction option, Reduce to optimal palette, is used.
 This option works on a page by page basis and reduces the colors needed to store the image without affecting the quality of the image.

 When converting PDF to TIFF, it all comes down to balancing the quality of the results and the file size in order to get images that meet your needs.

 - Open your PDF document in Adobe Reader and select File-Print, or Ctrl+P to print the file.